Field Notes

 Types of free tools

 AI in recruitment works by analyzing candidate data, learning from patterns, and automating steps.
-For example, an AI tool might scan hundreds of resumes to find candidates with specific skills, saving recruiters hours of manual review.
+For example, an AI tool might scan hundreds of resumes to find candidates with specific skills, reducing manual review time.

 How we selected these 21 free AI recruiting tools